jbumbe/EdgewarePlusPlus/README.md

 •*Dark Mode*

-•*Toggle for deleting desktop icons on panic*

 •*Giving mitosis a percentage activation slider*

 •*Giving hibernate new modes, offering alternatives like "slowly ramping up over time"*

 •*Giving a use to prompt/caption "moods", initial inspiration was giving people the ability to make "one handed" prompt modes, for those who are too "preoccupied" to type multiple full sentences*

-•*A tab where you can view current pack resources, primarily captions/prompts/moods*

 •*Rewriting all the old config presets to work with the new version, and a few new ones as well!* (will probably do this when theres very few variables left to add)